kohkimakimoto/altax/README.md

 # Usage

-Runs altax init command like following.
+Runs Altax init command.

     $ altax init

-You will have default configuration file `altax.php`.
+You will have a default configuration file named `altax.php`.

-Modify `altax.php`.
+Modify `altax.php` for your environment.

-Run following command to execute your task.
+Run the following command to execute your task.

     $ altax TASK